...... PNSN ETS HISTORICAL RECORD

 - Ken Creager and Aaron Wech of UW developed the cross-correlation location plots

-- Aaron Wech developed and helps maintain the Interactive Tremor Web pages.
+- Aaron Wech developed and maintains the Interactive Tremor Web pages.

 - Garry Rogers of PGC provides routine update information on tremor observed